tishajain01/hangman-game/README.md

 # hangman-game
-Its a hangman game try it!!!!1
+Its a hangman game try it!!!!
+YOou would like to play this game